• Skip to primary navigation

 • How to Use the Fettuccine/Angel Hair Cutting Attachment

 The first tool is the rolling attachment.
-This is two flat rollers, that you roll your pasta dough through to flatten it.
+These are two flat rollers, that you roll your pasta dough through to flatten it.
 This attachment is for when you’ve first made your dough and are ready to start rolling it out into sheets.
 These sheets can then be used to make ravioli or simply cut them into fettuccine noodles.

 The other two attachments are the Fettuccine and the Angel Hair Cutting attachments.
-Both of these attach to your Kitchenaid the same way that your rolling attachment does.
+Both of these attach to your KitchenAid the same way that your rolling attachment does.
 They do the same thing, but simply cut the dough into different sized noodles.
 If you want thick noodles, use the larger fettuccine roller.
-If you want very thin noodles, use the angel hair roller.
+If you want very thin noodles (width-wise), use the angel hair roller.

 Save This Post Form (#6)